Let's Talk: Asynchronous vs. Real-time Communication

 - Twist: Uses clearly titled threads to allow users to read in their own time and a powerful search to find any topic easily.

 Ultimately, it’s not the tool that creates good communication, but how the tool is used.
-As technology continues to evolve, so will our synchronous and asynchronous forms of communication.
+As technology continues to evolve, so will our forms of synchronous and asynchronous communication.